Emily S. McArthur, Esq.

 In addition to her regular workload, she is also an advocate for LGBTQ rights, works with at-risk youth, and is an active member of POW (Protect Our Winters), a non-profit organization that focuses on how climate change is affecting our winter sports.

-Outside of work, she enjoys hiking, rock climbing, snowboarding, and cooking vegan meals.
+Outside of work, she enjoys mountain biking, rock climbing, snowboarding, and cooking.
 She currently resides in Evergreen, Colorado with her wife, daughter, and four-legged family member.

 Colorado LGBT Bar Association